farmera/sare_grant/study_results_drones.md

 reasons) where each flight overlapped in the center of the field.
 Calibration of the Sequoia camera was performed between each flight.

 A primary advantage of the drone compared with other methods is the ability to pre-program an exact height (250ft) and range prior to each flight.
-This advantage is clearly demonstrated in __Figure 2__ of the area taken from  'nadir' perspective.
-It shows two 100ft x 60 ft sections in perspective.
-Here the precision offered by semi-autonomous, programmable drones easily outshines several other aerial methods considered.
+This advantage is clearly demonstrated in __Figure 2__ taken from  'nadir' perspective.
+It shows two 100 x 60 ft sections in perspective.
+Here the precision offered by semi-autonomous, programmable drones outperforms other aerial methods considered.

 ![](img/RGB_SARE-Cropped.png)
 ###### Figure 3.
 A 'nadir' view indicating the relative scale of individual sections.